All Researchers (including students undertaking research projects), should familiarise themselves with the following guidance:

 - Research Ethics Code of Practice

-- Online Ethics Checklist – What to Expect (This useful guide provides an overview of the questions the checklist will prompt you to answer)
+- Online Ethics Checklist – Section 3 questions (This useful guide provides an overview of the questions the checklist will prompt you to answer).

 Research activities such as data collection should not commence before the online ethics checklist (including participant information/agreement forms if relevant) has been approved.